Health Care

 More on Health Care

 The Congressional Budget Office today released an updated score on the Republican “repeal and replace” health care bill.
 The results are no surprise to anyone who has been following the debate.
 The aim of the bill remains the same: raid the Medicaid budget for a huge, inefficient tax cut for the wealthiest Americans.
+In terms of job creation and economic growth it makes more sense to spend these dollars on health care then on a tax cut.
+The human toll remains unchanged: 23 million Americans will lose their health care by 2026.

 Below is a joint statement by several leading children’s health groups, including The American Academy of Pediatrics, Children’s Defense Fund, Children’s Dental Health Project, Family Voices, First Focus Campaign for Children, March of Dimes, and National Association of Pediatric Nurse Practitioners, urging Congress to oppose the American Health Care Act.